Georgia Employment Background Screening Laws in 2025: A Comprehensive Guide

 A common question for employers is how far back they can look into an applicant’s criminal history.
 In Georgia, the answer depends on the nature of the offense:

-• Criminal Convictions: Generally, there is no statewide limit on how far back an employer can look at an applicant’s criminal conviction history.
+• Criminal Convictions: Generally, there is no statewide limit on how far back an employer can look at an applicant’s felony criminal conviction history.

 It’s also essential for employers to be aware of Georgia’s First Offender Act.
 Under this act, if an individual completes their sentence without any violations, the offense is discharged and is not considered a conviction, with certain exceptions for sensitive positions.